Wolfgang Löscher

-Wolfgang Löscher (born 3 October 1949, Berlin, Germany) is currently a Guest Scientist at the Hannover Medical School and Head of the Translational Neuropharmacology Lab of the Department of Experimental Otology of the ENT Clinics.
+Wolfgang Löscher (born 3 October 1949, Berlin, Germany) is a veterinary medicine researcher.
+He is currently a Guest Scientist at the Hannover Medical School and Head of the Translational Neuropharmacology Lab of the Department of Experimental Otology of the ENT Clinics.
 He is also Professor and former Chair at the Department of Pharmacology, Toxicology, and Pharmacy at the University of Veterinary Medicine Hannover, Germany and also a member of the National Academy of Sciences Leopoldina.

 Education

-Löscher graduated from the Free University of Berlin in 1974 with a degree in veterinary medicine, followed by his doctoral degree (Dr.med.vet.) at the same university.
+Löscher graduated from the Free University of Berlin in 1974 with a degree in veterinary medicine, and later obtained his doctoral degree (Dr.med.vet.) from the same university.

 Research and career

 Löscher did postdoctoral research work for five years particularly in neuropharmacology and toxicology in Germany, Denmark, and the US.
 His research interests include pharmacology of antiepileptic (antiseizure) drugs, the mechanisms of antiseizure drugs, and the pathophysiology of temporal lobe epilepsy with the aim to find new targets for treatment and also evaluated antiepileptic drugs for dogs.
 While at FU Berlin, Löscher worked alongside Hans-Hasso Frey to pioneer neurochemical studies of antiepileptic drugs such as valproate on the synthesis and metabolism of the inhibitory neurotransmitter GABA.
 After his move to Hannover in 1987, models and mechanisms of resistance to antiepileptic drugs developed into one of the major research areas of Löscher group.

 During the first years of his career, he worked as a visiting scientist at the National Institute of Health in Bethesda, Maryland, USA.
-During his tenure at the University of Veterinary Medicine Hannover (from 1987-2019), he was full Professor (C4) and Director of the Department of Pharmacology, Toxicology, and Pharmacy.
+During his tenure at the University of Veterinary Medicine Hannover (from 1987-2019), he was full Professor and Director of the Department of Pharmacology, Toxicology, and Pharmacy.
 In 2019, he retired from the chair position to become a research professor and head of an epilepsy research group at the University of Veterinary Medicine, Hannover.
 In 2023, he moved to the Hannover Medical School as a Guest Scientist and became Head of the Translational Neuropharmacology Lab of the Department of Experimental Otology of the ENT Clinics at the NIFE.
 Since 2002, Löscher has been Head of the Center of Systems Neuroscience (ZSN) in Hannover.